-- A 1% increase in the discount rate would result in an impairment of \$157,000; and, - A 1% decrease in the average forecasted EBITDA would result in an impairment of \$153,000.
+- A 1% increase in the discount rate would not result in impairment; and, - A 1% decrease in the average forecasted EBITDA would not result in impairment.

 7. Related Party Transactions and Balances

 The Company had the following related party transactions and balances not disclosed elsewhere in these consolidated financial statements: